-My IT career began in 2010, a few months after I was laid off from my job providing computer drawn floor plans of greeting card displays.
-Prior to that, I held various positions such as office manager, accounts payable clerk, truck driver, and loss prevention agent.
+Prior to getting into IT, I held various positions such as office manager, accounts payable clerk, truck driver, and loss prevention agent.
 My father was a programmer for Sperry Univac and I loved going there with him on Take Your Kid to Work Day.
 In 1999, I started college as a Computer Science major but algorithms and subsequent calculus classes quickly changed that.
-Math was not my strong point.
+Math was definitely not my strong point.
 I changed my major to Criminal Justice and planned on getting a CSI certificate as part of the degree.
 I liked investigating things.
 I was about six classes away from completing my degree when my financial aid ran out and I couldn’t afford to finish school.

-When I was laid off near the end of 2009, I filed for unemployment.
+My IT career began in 2010, a few months after I was laid off from my job providing computer-drawn floor plans of greeting card displays.
 There was a recession going on and I wasn’t having any luck finding another job.
 I was a single mother, and unemployment wasn’t going to hold us down for long.
 I found out that the unemployment office offered free career training.
 I jumped on that!
-I started attending classes at a technical school and earned my A+ and Network+ certifications.
+I started attending classes at a technical school called TechSkills and earned my A+ and Network+ certifications.

-I couldn’t let all the fun I was having at school during the A+ class come to an end.
+I couldn’t let all the fun I was having at school during the A+ class come to an end though.
 I loved their break/fix lab.
 I wanted to continue to do that in my spare time, so I placed ads on Freecycle and Craigslist looking for broken/unwanted computers.
 This was the beginning of my home lab.

-A recruiter from a tax company came to TechSkills and was hiring for Seasonal Technical Support positions in their call center.
+One day, a recruiter from a tax company came to TechSkills and was hiring for Seasonal Technical Support positions in their call center.
 I got the job!

 Let me talk about that shirt for a second.
 “I am the IT guy” (I miss Think Geek).
 There were maybe three other women working in IT in the call center out of over 100 people.
 I would get calls from people saying they thought they called the wrong number because they were expecting a guy to answer the phone.
 One person was even adamant that he speak to a man instead of me.

 The same temp agency who got me into the previous position at the small company contacted me about an Access Management position at a bank.
 The feedback I got after the interview was that they liked how passionate I was about IT.
 My home lab was brought up during the interview.
-I was hired as a temp for 8 months, and was then brought on permanently.
-Working in Identity & Access Management wasn’t bad, it just wasn’t were I wanted to be.
+I was hired as a temp for 8 months and was then brought on permanently.
+Working in Identity & Access Management wasn’t bad, it just wasn’t where I wanted to be.
 I continued to work on computers in my spare time.

 I heard great things about WGU and saw that their Cybersecurity and Information Assurance Masters degree program included the Certified Hacking Forensics Investigator (CHFI) certification.
 I decided to finish my degree in Criminal Justice so I could attend WGU.